PyconUK/2015.pyconuk.org/README.rst

 * Static files are found in ``media/``.
 * A jinja2_ template for all the pages is found in ``templates/default.html``

-To build the site, run ``wok``.
+To build the site, run ``make build``.
 This will pull together all the componenents into a set of HTML files in ``output/``.

-Alternatively, if you run ``wok --server``, wok will build the site, serve the built site on port 8000, and watch for changes.
+Alternatively, if you run ``make serve``, wok will build the site, serve the built site on port 8000, and watch for changes.

 It is the ``output/`` directory that gets served by GitHub pages, so please make sure this is included when you submit your pull request.